Healthy Homes Assessment Te Mata

 Draught Stopping Te Mata

-If you can feel external air flowing in or a clear draught from a hole or gap that is, it is probably a gap or hole that needs sealing in somehow.
-Large gaps and cracks should be fixed permanently.
-Cracks that are greater than 3mm and allow air in or out from your home need to be sealed.
-For instance, if an open fireplace isn’t in use it may cause draughts and must be sealed off.
-Landlords and property managers are accountable for making sure that draughts from the fireplace are removed in the maximum extent imaginable.
+If you are able to feel external air getting in, or see an unobstructed draught coming out of a hole or gap and you can feel it, it’s likely to be a gap or hole which requirements sealing in any way.
+Cracks or gaps with large gaps must be stopped permanently.
+The gaps that exceed 3mm that allow air to enter or exit from your home require seals.
+In the case of an open fireplace isn’t in use it may cause draughts and must be sealed from.
+Landlords and property managers are accountable for making sure that these draughts are stopped as much as imaginable.

-You don’t need to cover up holes or gaps in the construction.
-For instance, small gaps around windows and doors may be required to allow for movement within the building as the home is heated and cools to allow them to be closed and opened instead of than being stuck.
-We will test the windows and doors during the Healthy Homes assessment of your rental property.
+You don’t need to cover up holes or gaps that are part of the building.
+For instance, small gaps around doors and windows could be required to allow movement of the building as the household is heated and cools in order to let them be closed and opened instead of instead of being stuck.
+We will test all windows and doors as part of your Healthy Homes assessment of your rental property.

 draught stopping building inspections